ggustin93/ghostly-supabase-poc-csharp/memory-bank/01-architecture.md

   - Cross-platform compatibility

 ### 4. Storage Organization
-- **Decision**: Patient-specific folders
+- **Decision**: Patient-specific folders using a human-readable `patient_code` (e.g., `P001`).
 - **Rationale**:
-  - Natural data organization
+  - Natural data organization and improved readability over UUIDs.
-  - Simplified access control
+  - Simplified and more secure access control.
-  - Easy RLS implementation
+  - Easy RLS implementation using the `patient_code` as the key.

 ### 5. RLS over API-level checks
 - **Decision**: Row-Level Security was chosen to enforce data access rules directly within the database, providing a more robust and centralized security model compared to application-level checks.